July 28, 2020

 These next four years will be fun but challenging.
 Never forget that you have a whole support system alongside you.
 The Student Government Association’s door is always open to guide and support you with whatever you may need.
 Our community is filled with numerous resources ready for you to utilize.

 Now, go out there and show both Suffolk University and yourself all that you are capable of.
 The sky is the limit especially when you have the support of the entire university.
 Welcome to your new home!

 For all the returning students, welcome back!
 Congratulations on making it this far, keep working hard and thriving.
 You’re a year closer to the finish line.

 Sawyer Building.
 Suite 324C 8

 Dear Graduate Student,

-Candidate for Masters of Education in Higher Education Administration
+M.Ed.
+Candidate in Higher Education Administration